ostinelli/syn/README.md

 If you don't set this option, then the default will apply (i.e. sending the `exit(Pid, kill)` signal).

-> Important Note: The conflict resolution method SHOULD BE defined in the same way across all nodes of the cluster.
+> Important Note: The conflict resolution method SHOULD be defined in the same way across all nodes of the cluster.
 Having different conflict resolution options on different nodes can have unexpected results.

 ## Internals